This page was generated from notebooks/shape-measures.ipynb. Interactive online version: Binder badge

 Absolute Ideal Shape Measures

-In the map below, you can see that the counties on the Mississippi River have very poor boundary_amplitude scores, since their boundaries are very wiggly:
+In the map below, you can see that the counties with holes in them have very poor boundary_amplitude scores, since the holes add to the perimeter of the shape, but not the perimeter of the convex hull:

 [9]: